 Declutter and organize.
-Always have a designated spot for everything such as toys, baby clothes, medications, and bibs.
+Always have a designated spot for toys, baby clothes, medications, and bibs.

-Keep diapers, cleaning cloths and wipes, and cleaning supplies stored in various areas throughout the home in case of an accident.
+Keep diapers, cleaning cloths and wipes, and cleaning supplies stored throughout the home in case of an accident.

 Apply a fabric and upholstery protective spray to your furniture to prevent any stains from accidents or spills.